Simon-Martens/go-send/README.md

 - ~Redis~: Replaced with **SQLite** for metadata storage
 - ~Firefox Accounts (FxA)~: Authentication removed (did not work in modern FF anyway)
 - ~Webpack~ removed, introduced **Vite**.
 We have a lot of fewer build features now
+- ~Ployfills~: Removed almost all polyfills and support for IE and older Edge browsers.
+Target browsers are: Chrome 89+, Firefox 102+, Safari 14.1+, Edge 89+, which is a very modern selection, but they will be old pretty fast.
+CanIUse reports 95.74% user coverage.

 ### What will be Reimplemented?